ZHUI/paddlenlp_model_readme/google/gemma-2b-it/index.md

 <a name="precisions"></a>
 #### Running the model on a GPU using different precisions

 The native weights of this model were exported in `bfloat16` precision.
-You can use `float16`, which may be faster on certain hardware, indicating the `torch_dtype` when loading the model.
+You can use `float16`, which may be faster on certain hardware, indicating the `dtype` when loading the model.
 For convenience, the `float16` revision of the repo contains a copy of the weights already converted to that precision.

 You can also use `float32` if you skip the dtype, but no precision increase will occur (model weights will just be upcasted to `float32`).
 See examples below.

-* _Using `torch.float16`_
+* _Using `paddle.float16`_

 ```python
 # pip install accelerate